-The impact of a Bear Market can be devastating to a portfolio due to the power of compounding.
-As your losses grow the return needed to break even compounds at an even faster rate.
-If you were invested in the S&P 500 during the Financial Crisis Bear Market, you would have suffered losses of over 50%, requiring a 100% return to just break even!
-A tactical approach aims to protect you from these losses using capital preservation.
+A Bear Market can have a deep impact on a portfolio.
+As losses grow, the return needed to break even compounds at an even faster rate.
+If you invested in the S&P 500 during the Financial Crisis Bear Market, you would have suffered losses of over 50%, which means you would need a 100% return in order to break even.
+Thus, a Tactical Portfolio aims to be lightly invested during Bear Markets.

 Implementing a Tactical Approach